zengh5/TA_feature_FT/README.md

 H. Zeng, B. Chen, A. Peng, Enhancing targeted transferability via feature space fine-tuning, [arXiv](https://arxiv.org/abs/2401.02727) 2024ICASSP, Seoul.
 We sincerely invite interested researchers to discuss relevant issues in person.

 ### Note
 Our method works in an add-on manner.
 The attack ability of the final AE is mainly determined by the baseline attack you set, not the proposed feature-space fine-tuning (FFT).
-Hence, it _does not_ make sense to directly compare our method with SOTA baseline attacks, such that: FFT vs. Logit or FFT vs. SU.
+Hence, it _does not_ make sense to directly compare our method with SOTA baseline attacks, such that: FFT vs. Logit, or FFT vs. SU.
 A good practice to test FFT is: CE+FFT vs. CE, Logit+FFT vs. Logit, or SU+FFT vs. SU.

 ### Dataset